abisha312/FamilyTreeWebApp/README.md

 # 🌳 Family Tree Backend

 A Spring Boot-based backend service for managing and visualizing family relationships.
-This API powers a dynamic frontend interface that allows users to create, expand, and explore complex family trees.
+This API powers a dynamic frontend interface that allows users to create, expand, and explore complex family trees with enriched member details.

 ---